-Welcome to the Psychology Department!
-The department is part of the College of Arts Humanities and Social Sciences.
-Currently we are one of the largest majors on campus with more than 600 undergraduate students.
-We are committed to providing a positive learning experience and preparing undergraduates for professional work and/or further graduate education.
+Welcome to the Department of Psychology!
+The department is part of the College of Social Sciences and Communication.
+Currently, we are one of the largest majors on campus with more than 600 undergraduate students.
+We are committed to providing a positive learning experience and preparing undergraduate students for professional work and/or further graduate education.

 Students receiving a Bachelor’s degree in Psychology will leave the program able to: